Category: Construction

 How to set up a HamClock for your shack

-Note: this entire process was tested and re-validated on the 8th March 2026 using a Raspberry Pi 4, the ‘recommended’ version of Raspberry Pi OS and HamClock 4.22.
-This is a long guide because it’s so detailed but it’s actually very straightforward to follow.
-Once you’ve installed HamClock, it will take you through the setup […]
+Note: this entire process was tested and re-validated on the 30th May 2026 using a Raspberry Pi 4, the ‘recommended’ version of Raspberry Pi OS and HamClock 4.25.
+As from HamClock 4.24, there is no need to run any additional scripts because the backend is set automatically in the installer so I’ve removed all those […]

 How to build a shack clock using a Raspberry Pi and a 7″ Touch Display.